 As a Tucson restaurant critic, I have written over 120 dining reviews since launching Southern Arizona Guide in 2011.
 However, Ms. Karen & I have done a bit of traveling as well.
 So we have ample opportunity to compare the Tucson food scene with that of many other places.

 One thing we notice while traveling is the prominence of big chain restaurants in big cities, such as Phoenix, Los Angeles, and Portland Oregon.
 While Tucson has some chain restaurants particularly around the malls, far more typical are the unique, local eateries that take pride in creating specialty menus from our distinctive cultural heritage and sourcing their ingredients locally from sustainable urban farms.

 These gastronomical facts are reflected in our dining reviews.
 For example, we rarely review a restaurant that is part of a national chain.
 What would be the point?
 You can get the same dining experience at a Tucson Outback (or Olive Garden, or Claim Jumper, or …) as in any other city.

-What you can’t get in any other American city is the exquisite, one-of-a-kind dining experience at Café Poca Cosa, or El Charro Café, or Downtown Kitchen & Cocktails, or the Ocotillo Café, or Charro Steak or Renee’s Organic Oven, or ...
-The list is long.
+What you can’t get in any other American city is the exquisite, one-of-a-kind dining experience at El Charro Café, or Agustin Kitchen, or the Ocotillo Café, or Charro Steak or Renee’s Organic Oven, or Gourmet Girls or The Coronet … The list is long.

 So many of our local chefs draw on Southern Arizona’s diverse cultural heritage, including our local American Indians, the Yaqui and Tohono O’odham, as well as our Spanish and Mexican history.